Wantitall.co.za

-WantItAll.co.za is an online shop based in Johannesburg, South Africa that sells over 14 million products.
-Founded in 2006 by Justin Drennan, Ryan Drennan and Terence Murphy, the company received venture capital and investment from entrepreneurs David Frankel (entrepreneur) and Ronnie Apteker.
-WantItAll is ranked as the third largest web store in South Africa in terms of sales and the second largest in terms of visitors as per Alexa Internet rankings, with 200 000 customers and over 150 000 products shipped from the US to South Africa.
+WantItAll.co.za is a South African online retailer, based in Johannesburg.

+Founded in 2006, the company received venture capital and investment from entrepreneurs David Frankel (entrepreneur) and Ronnie Apteker.

+WantItAll is the third-largest web store in South Africa in terms of sales, and the second-largest in terms of visitors, as per Alexa Internet rankings, with 200,000 customers and over 150,000 products shipped from the US to South Africa.

 International expansion

 With the backing of angel investors, WantItAll.co.za has expanded into the Brazilian market with CompreUS.com, which translates to "Buy US" in Portuguese.